 A mobile app for your restaurant eliminates both of these annoyances.
 Registration can now be done in the app, with you only collecting the information you need; no more than that.
 And collecting points, or recording visits, is also done in the app, eliminating the need for a card that needs to be swiped, stamped, or punched each time.

-With a digital loyalty program, you are able to run many loyalty campaigns at once: differentiating between a lunch time visit and an evening meal.
-You could even use it to incentivise customers who only ever sit at your bar to actually have a meal too.
+With a digital loyalty program, you are able to run many loyalty campaigns at once: differentiating between a lunchtime visit and an evening meal.
+You could even use it to incentivize customers who only ever sit at your bar to actually have a meal too.